OHSAA announces plan to revamp football season, if Gov. Mike DeWine approves play

 The regular season will conclude the weekend of Oct.
 1-3.

 Better-seeded teams will host games through the regional semifinals and possibly the regional finals, according to the OHSAA announcement.

 The format was approved in a 9-0 vote by the OHSAA board of directors.

 Schools must commit to participate in the playoffs by the end of the day Sept.
 17 but can withdraw without penalty within a week after that.
 Regions will be drawn Sept.
 18.

-The number of playoff rounds depends on the number of participating schools.
+The number of playoff rounds depends on the amount of participating schools.